A New Index for Clustering Evaluation Based on Density Estimation: Discussion

 \subsection{Other density estimation}

+It seems a good density estimator for each cluster $ C_q $ is critical to the success of the new index.
 In the experiment, we used kernel density estimation implemented by the scikit-learn project to obtain a density estimator for each cluster.
-It is possible to improve performance by using other density estimation models or implementations.
+It is possible to improve performance by using other density estimation models or implementations, such as Bayesian Gaussian Mixture.